Each year, more than 2.6 million children, age 19 and younger, visit the emergency

 Don't overplay.
 Kids should take breaks often during strenuous sports to prevent overuse injuries, like small muscle tears and fractures.
-The American Academy of Pediatrics (AAP) also recommends taking a one-month break from a specific sport every year to avoid injury.
+The American Academy of Pediatrics (AAP) also recommends taking a one-month break from a specific sport every year to prevent injury.

 Consider other health conditions.
 Children with certain conditions, like irregular heart rhythms and bleeding disorders,